 The Jesuit Spiritual Center in Milford, Ohio, offers alumni and friends of Xavier a place to get away and take part in a wide range of retreats and events that touch the soul.
 Events take place throughout the year.
 Learn more about the different types of retreats.

 Check out the Jesuit Spiritual Center's current calendar and register for retreats online.

 The Jesuit Spiritual Center offers a youth ministry program with a wide variety of retreats for schools, parishes or youth groups.
-Learn more about the different youth programs offered.

 The Jesuit Volunteer Corps is an international program based in four core values-social justice, simple living, community and spirituality-in which its members serve where the need is greatest, to work with low-income people and those who live on the margins of our society.
 JVC is now the largest Catholic lay volunteer program in the country.